eShopWorld/strada/README.md

 > `eventMeta`, *object*
 	> The event added to the cache
 ##### EventMetaCache.Instance.GotEventMetadataPayloadBatch
-> A batch of events has just been removed from the cache, and batched for upload
+> A collection of events has just been removed from the cache, and batched for upload
 > ###### Parameters
 > `numItemsReturned`, *int*
 	> The number of events removed from the cache, and batched for upload